-Cambodia has achieved a stellar performance in terms of economic growth over the past decade, with an average annual gross domestic product (GDP) growth rate of 7.7% from 1994 to 2013, and an all-time high of 13% in 2005.
-However, growth also fell to a low of 0.1% in 2009 due to the global economic crisis.51 This robust economic growth increased Cambodia's GDP per capita in purchasing power parity (PPP) terms from an average \$1,797 per capita in 1993 to an all-time high of \$2,945 in 2013.52 Cambodia is expected to continue its rapid rate of GDP per capita growth, closing the gap with the Association of Southeast Asian Nations (ASEAN) peers such as Thailand and Viet Nam through the expansion of social, economic, and industrial development.
+Cambodia has achieved a stellar performance in terms of economic growth over the past decade, with an average annual GDP growth rate of 7.7 percent from 1994 to 2013, and an all-time high of 13 percent in 2005.
+However, growth also fell to a low of 0.1 percent in 2009 due to the global economic crisis.
+This robust economic growth increased Cambodia's GDP per capita in purchasing power parity (PPP) terms from an average US\$1,797 per capita in 1993 to an all-time high of US\$2,945 in 2013.
+Cambodia is expected to continue its rapid rate of GDP per capita growth, closing the gap with ASEAN peers such as Thailand and Viet Nam through the expansion of social, economic and industrial development.
 Economic growth will be accompanied by an increase in energy demand across all sectors in Cambodia, but especially in the transportation, industry and services sectors (Kimura, 2014).

-Cambodia's total primary energy supply (TPES) in 2011 stood at 5.33 million tonnes of oil equivalent (Mtoe), with oil representing the second-largest share of Cambodia's TPES at 26%, while coal was the third-largest at 0.2%, followed by hydropower at 0.1%.
-Others, mostly in the form of biomass, accounted for the bulk of about 74% of TPES (Lieng, 2014).
+Cambodia's total primary energy supply (TPES) in 2011 stood at 5.33 Mtoe, with oil representing the second-largest share of Cambodia's TPES at 26 percent, while coal was the third-largest at 0.2 percent, followed by hydro at 0.1 percent.
+Others, mostly in the form of biomass, accounted for the bulk of about 74 percent of TPES (Lieng, 2014).
 Final energy consumption stood at 4.51 Mtoe in 2011.
 The country is dependent on imports of petroleum products having no crude oil production or oil refining facilities of its own.
-Cambodia's electricity supply is dominated by oil at 85%, with hydropower, coal, and biomass accounting for the remainder.
-However, Cambodia is still in the process of exploring for oil and gas, and it is expected that some off-shore oil production could be tapped by 2017 and one refinery may also be built.53
+Cambodia's electricity supply is dominated by oil at 85 percent, with hydro, coal and biomass accounting for the remainder.
+However, Cambodia is still in the process of exploring for oil and gas, and it is expected that some off-shore oil production could be tapped by 2017 and one refinery may also be built.

-In 2013, only 34% of Cambodian households had access to electricity (IEA & ERIA, 2013), which is one of the lowest electrification rates in ASEAN.
-Rural electrification
+In 2013, only 34 percent of Cambodian households had access to electricity (IEA & ERIA, 2013), which is one of the lowest electrification rates in ASEAN.
+Rural electrification remains far from being achieved, and energy services are mainly delivered through fuel-based engines or generators to produce electricity that can then be stored in